Bryn Mawr College

 The APS Museum seeks an intern whose interests include cultural history, history of science, art history including contemporary art, the Enlightenment, European or early American history, Philadelphia history, and/or museum studies.
 The Museum, which celebrated its 10th anniversary in 2011, organizes interdisciplinary exhibitions and public programs, and for each one it commissions original contemporary works in visual art, music, architecture, and/or the performance arts.
 These projects offer a contemporary lens through which to interpret the exhibitions.

-Interns in Bryn Mawr’s Art and Artifact Collections can obtain experience in all aspects of collections work, including research, documentation, cataloguing, collections care and conservation, photography and digital imaging, and exhibition and publication development.
-Students should develop internship projects in consultation with a faculty member, who will serve as the project supervisor.
+Interns in Bryn Mawr College’s Art and Artifact Collections can obtain experience in all aspects of collections work, including research, documentation, cataloguing, collections care, digital imaging, and exhibition and publication development.
+Students should develop internship projects in consultation with a member of the Special Collections staff and with a faculty member who will serve as the project supervisor.

-During 2011 and 2012, students will continue the development of the Art and Artifact collections database, which currently contains over 27,000 object records and 50,000 digital images.
+During 2013, students will continue the development of the Art and Artifact collections database, which currently contains over 36,000 object records and 75,000 digital images.
 Work on the database includes researching collections, individual object cataloguing, and digital imaging of works of art and archaeological artifacts.
-Areas of the collection that could be the focus of internship projects include, Egyptian artifacts, Mediterranean and Near Eastern pottery, Old Master prints, Photographs, Asian artifacts, and the collection of approximately 250 paintings.
+Students may propose other projects that enhance the visibility, use, and understanding of the collections.